MicrosoftDocs/xamarin-docs/docs/xamarin-forms/get-started/hello-xamarin-forms/deepdive.md

 - **IDialer.cs** – The `IDialer` interface, which specifies that the `Dial` method must be provided by any implementing classes.
 - **MainPage.xaml** – The XAML markup for the `MainPage` class, which defines the UI for the page shown when the application launches.
 - **MainPage.xaml.cs** – The code-behind for the `MainPage` class, which contains the business logic that is executed when the user interacts with the page.
-- **packages.config** – (Visual Studio for Mac only) An XML file that contains information about the NuGet packages being used by the project, to track required packages and their respective versions.
-Both Visual Studio for Mac and Visual Studio can be configured to automatically restore any missing NuGet packages when sharing the source code with other users.
-The content of this file is controlled by the NuGet package manager and should not be manually edited.
 - **PhoneTranslator.cs** – The business logic that is responsible for converting a phone word to a phone number, which is invoked from **MainPage.xaml.cs**.

 For more information about the anatomy of a Xamarin.iOS application, see [Anatomy of a Xamarin.iOS Application](~/ios/get-started/hello-ios/hello-ios-deepdive.md#anatomy).
 For more information about the anatomy of a Xamarin.Android application, see [Anatomy of a Xamarin.Android Application](~/android/get-started/hello-android/hello-android-deepdive.md#anatomy).